AngelinaSudenkova/AICourse_chat/README.md

 - **Auto-Scroll**: Chat automatically scrolls to show new messages
 - **Typing Indicator**: Shows animated dots while waiting for responses
 - **Markdown Support**: AI responses are beautifully formatted with headers, lists, code blocks, etc.

+### Specialized AI Tabs

+Use the mode toggle in the top bar to jump between focused workflows:

+- **📔 Personal Journal** – guided Gemini journaling with follow-up questions and a structured reflection card.
+- **🧪 Reasoning Lab** – run four prompting strategies (Direct, Step-by-step, Best Prompt, Expert Panel) plus on-demand comparisons.
+- **🔥 Temperature Lab** – benchmark the same prompt at different sampling temperatures and review an aggregated summary card.
+- **🧪 Model Comparison** – send provider-compatible prompts to multiple Hugging Face Inference Providers at once.
+Two tasks are available out of the box:
+  - *Story Prompt*: “Tell a short 6 sentence story about a curious cat exploring a hidden room.”
+  - *Fibonacci Code*: “Write idiomatic Kotlin code that prints the Fibonacci sequence up to 20 terms.”

+  Expand any result row to reveal the full output in a scrollable panel; timing, token estimates, and optional cost calculations are displayed alongside each model run.
+Set `HF_API_TOKEN` for successful calls.

 ---